n-gentala-fls/Astronomy-Calculator/README.md

-Stellar Distance, Luminosity, and Flux Calculator
+Stellar Distance, Luminosity, and Flux Calculator.
 This is a cross-platform GUI application built with C++ and wxWidgets, designed to calculate the luminosity of stars based on user input of stellar distance and other factors.
 The application offers a clean, interactive user interface that facilitates easy input and output.

 Features: